Choosing a Dog Walker

 by Jennifer Wheeler

-Last edited on August 19, 2021
+Last edited on December 18, 2024

-Until I moved to NYC ten years ago, “dog walker” was an unfamiliar and, quite honestly, ridiculous concept to me.
+Until I moved to NYC, “dog walker” was an unfamiliar and, quite honestly, ridiculous concept to me.
 I grew up in Vermont, and the idea of paying someone to walk my three doggies was just as inane as putting them on a leash and picking up their poo with a plastic baggy.
 Our dogs had 24 forested acres as a backyard, and someone in the family was almost always home to let them out to play.
 But we also never locked the doors to our house, and we skied on Fridays instead of going to school.
 It was a different kind of life.

 When I moved to New York I quickly learned that dog walkers are as integral to city life as taxis, food delivery, laundry services and Bloomingdales.
 With subway commutes, long hours at the office, and a growing number of dual income families, a dog walker is a necessity for most dog-owning residents of NYC.